African LeopardPanthera pardus pardus

-- Their spots are called “rosettes”.
+- A leopard’s spots are called “rosettes”.
 Rosettes serve as effective camouflage so they can easily hide while hunting at night and resting during the day.

 - Leopards tend to be solitary and have a distinct barking territorial call.
 These big cats also mark their territory using urine and tree scratching.